MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/console/using-the-console-api.md

 To display an inspectable DOM node, send it to the console using [`console.dirxml()`](https://msdn.microsoft.com/library/dn265067.aspx)

-Open this codepen sample with the F12 tool, click the "show it" button to display both objects and nodes in the console.
+Open the F12 tools for this page, then click the "show it" button in the codepen sample below to display both objects and nodes in the console.

 <div class="codepen-wrap"><p data-height="325" data-theme-id="23761" data-slug-hash="PNEKQX?editors=1010" data-default-tab="result" data-user="MicrosoftEdgeDocumentation" data-embed-version="2" data-editable="true" class="codepen">See this example by <a href="https://codepen.io/MicrosoftEdgeDocumentation">Microsoft Edge Docs</a> on <a href="https://codepen.io/MicrosoftEdgeDocumentation/pen/PNEKQX?editors=1010">CodePen</a>.</p></div><script async src="//assets.codepen.io/assets/embed/ei.js"></script>